Legrandin/pycryptodome/Doc/src/examples.rst

 The following code generates a new AES-128 key and encrypts a piece of data into a file.
-We use the :ref:`CTR mode <ctr_mode>` (which is a :ref:`classic mode of operation <classic_cipher_modes>`, simple but not erecommended anymore).
+We use the :ref:`CTR mode <ctr_mode>` (which is a :ref:`classic mode of operation <classic_cipher_modes>`, simple but not recommended anymore).

 With CTR alone, the receiver is not able to detect if the *ciphertext* (i.e., the encrypted data) was modified while in transit.
 To address that risk, we also attach